amirtayebi/amirtayebi.github.io/_pages/about.md

 ---

-I am a Ph.D. candidate at the University of Oklahoma, currently visiting St. Lawrence University.
-My primary research interest is in applied macroeconomics, including topics in growth and development.
-I am also interested in financial economics, credit markets, and political economy of finance.
+I am a Ph.D. candidate at the University of Oklahoma and a visiting instructor at St. Lawrence University.
+My primary research interests include applied macroeconomics and financial economics.
+In particular, I am interested in growth and development topics.
+I am also interested in political economy of finance and credit markets.

 Curriculum Vitae